-The results of this experiment suggest that SSMs can serve as a viable alternative to attention mechanisms in the temporal layers, even for the generation of relatively short videos, such as those with 16 or 64 frames.
-Furthermore, in the generation of longer videos, such as those with 256 frames, SSM-based models can achieve higher-quality video generation compared to attention-based models.
-This is because SSMs allow for larger model sizes while maintaining comparable computational resources.
-Additionally, this trend is expected to become more pronounced as the number of video frames increases, based on the observed relationship between the number of frames and computational cost.
+While the results indicate that SSMs can serve as viable alternatives to attention mechanisms in the temporal layers for relatively short videos (e.g., 16 or 64 frames), their superiority becomes more pronounced when generating longer videos (e.g., 256 frames), where SSM-based models consistently yield higher-quality outputs compared to attention-based models.
+This improvement stems from SSMs’ ability to accommodate larger model sizes while retaining comparable computational resource requirements.
+Additionally, based on the observed relationship between the number of frames and computational cost, this trend is expected to become more pronounced as the number of video frames increases.